xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 `BAT_ASSETS_GEN_DIR` environmental variable.

 But how would you set an environmental variable in a template?
-The template is "just a bash script", so the correct way is using `export`:
+The template is "just a bash script", so the correct way is to use `export`:

 ```bash
 # Template file for 'bat'